AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information related to the Audience Destinations Service and Adobe Experience Platform Data Connector has been regrouped into a new section.
 [Read more](../../integrating/using/aep-about-audience-destinations-service.md)

+**Declared ID** data source can now also be used with People core service integration.
+Information has been added in the Campaign-Audience Manager or People core service integration documentation.
+[Read more](../../integrating/using/about-campaign-audience-manager-or-people-core-service-integration.md)

+Information has been added on how to implement local tracking for mobile application.
+[Read more](../../administration/using/local-tracking.md)

 ## Release 21.1 - February 2021 {#release-21-1---february-2021}

 **New capabilities included in the release**